 The green-pink atmosphere is achieved by having LuxRender scatter colors unevenly.
 Green is scattered backwards, and red + blue (=pink) scattered forward.
-The blobs actually emit the same colored light.
+All blobs actually emit the same one colored light.

 Some space is left clear on purpose for the icons.
 A full resolution png is included with the .blend file.

 26MB, modeling: Blender 2.7, rendering: LuxRender 1.3.1